WestiferRobin/prism-project/.docs/wiki/user_cases.md

 - AC:
   - Solar Conquest is for R&D

-# Emma Cases (Lab Case)
-- Emma has a lot of things she needs to do and does a lot of things
--
-- Emma can see Wes's chemistry solutions on Project

 # Mary Cases (Studio Case)
 - Needs social media to be created and scheduled